EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2025-05-09 :
+  - Added new user guide for the SCReAM BW test tool with examples
 - 2025-04-17 :
   - Added option -txrxlog that logs time, sequence_number, tx_time, rx_time, rx_time-tx_time for each RTP packet.
 - 2025-01-29 :